Chavafei/Juicy_effect/README.md

 The workflow include adding a Juicy_player and Juicy_effect as child, in which the juicy player will play them.

+(The Documentation is currently work in progress, so there are a lot of missing infomation)

 ## Getting Started
 the effect for making a box pulse as an example